Download Race Rules

 - Two-second penalty if horse breaks the plane of any jump.

-- Disqualification if horse runs over start or finish board.
+- No time for that run if horse runs over start or finish board.

 - Five-second penalty if skier misses a jump.